 Common problems volume balance can fix:

-- Sound louder in the left or right ear
+- Sound louder in one ear

 - Hearing differences between ears